kokrange/ss-kcp/README.md

 ```

 ## Server deployment
-1. Change your_ss_password, your_kcp_key, and your_server_port in docker-compose.yaml to your customized values.
+1. Change your_ss_password, your_kcp_key and your_server_port in docker-compose.yaml to your customized values.
 2. Copy docker-compose.yaml to your server and run
 ```shell
 docker-compose up -d